 Gwyneth also gives health reasons for her family’s low-carb diet.
 She believes that gluten is “is tough on the system” and says that her family are all intolerant of it.
 Gluten intolerance has certainly increased dramatically recently.
 According to foodrenegade.com, a decade ago 1 in 2500 people were gluten-intolerant, now it’s 1 in 133.
 So, Gwyneth’s family may well be among that number.
 Why is the increase so dramatic?
 It’s down to a mix of factors – the improved tests leading to increased diagnoses, the increased awareness leading to more people asking for tests in the first place, but could there be a nutritional reason too?

 Research by the Weston A. Price Foundation certainly suggests so.
 An article written in 2006 says that modern wheat has undergone a “hybridization” process that has accelerated rapidly with the discovery of genetic modification.
 Therefore, the grains we eat are actually different to the ones our grandparents ate.
 Is this the reason behind the explosion in intolerance?

 Gluten intolerance certainly isn’t pleasant.
-Essentially, it’s an autoimmune disease, with the glutens attacking the gut and the body reacting the only way it can - by rejecting the protein fragments through nausea, headaches and neurological disorders.
+Essentially, it’s an autoimmune disease, with the glutens attacking the gut and the Healthy Body reacting the only way it can – by rejecting the protein fragments through nausea, headaches and neurological disorders.
 This isn’t an offshoot of the Atkins diet, where cutting out carbohydrates can help you lose weight – it’s a real, physical problem.

 I guess the question of whether Gwyneth is being cruel or kind rests on whether her kids are in fact gluten-intolerant or if it’s just something she’s decided to do for vague weight-control.
 I’m guessing she knows her kids best, if she says they’re gluten-intolerant, we should probably mind our own business and believe her.
 What do you think?